blank

 Which airport should I fly into for a Kenya or Tanzania safari?

-For a classic Kenya safari, you should fly into Jomo Kenyatta International Airport (NBO) in Nairobi.
+When planning a typical safari in Kenya, you should arrive at Jomo Kenyatta International Airport (NBO) in Nairobi.

-If your Tanzanian itinerary focuses on the southern parks or switches directly to Zanzibar, Julius Nyerere International Airport (DAR) in Dar es Salaam is preferred.
+If your trip includes the southern parks or moves from mainland Tanzania to Zanzibar, your best choice would be Julius Nyerere International Airport (DAR) in Dar es Salaam.

 How long are safari flights within East Africa?